drummerjolev/schoolinks-dev-challenge/README.md

 - a day is 3 slots worth a time unit each.
 They are the same for every workday.
 - the user (a student) needs to choose at least one course in Maths (M.), Science (S.), English (E.), History (H.) and Electives (C.)

-I chose the following object representation for a class:
+I chose the following object representation for a course:
 ``{ id, name, schedule: [ { day, slot } ] }``
 where:
 - id is a string based on the course category: M, S, E, H or C. It is appended with an incremental integer to make it unique